docwarems/score-rent/docs/development.md

 ### Debugging

 Below your device on the chrome page there is a list of recently opened urls on your device chrome.
+The app started on the forwarded URL at localhost:\<port\> should be on the list.
+If not try to refresh the page.

 ![url list on device](./remote-debugging-2.png)